operator-framework/operator-sdk/website/content/en/docs/cli/operator-sdk_bundle_validate.md

   -h, --help                     help for validate
   -b, --image-builder string     Tool to pull and unpack bundle images.
 Only used when validating a bundle image.
 One of: [docker, podman, none] (default "docker")
       --list-optional            List all optional validators available.
+When set, no validators will be run -o, --output string            Result format for results.
+One of: [text, json-alpha1].
+Note: output format types containing "alphaX" are subject to change and not covered by guarantees of stable APIs. (default "text")
-When set, no validators will be run --select-optional string   Label selector to select optional validators to run.
+      --select-optional string   Label selector to select optional validators to run.
 Run this command with '--list-optional' to list available optional validators
 ```